CaptSAH/IntroAWSScaleLab/README.md

 In this task, you will use the AWS CLI instead of the web interface to instigate stack creation.
 1. Open a command prompt (or powershell, linux shell, etc.) on your local machine to use the AWS CLI

-2. Run the command below (note that you replace the section within the <> below with the actual path to the yml file on your system)
+2. Run the command below

+Note: Be sure to replace the <path to the...> section of the command with the actual path to your yml file.
+Something like.. file://S3TwobucketCloudFormationTemplate.yml

 ```
 aws cloudformation create-stack --stack-name seconddoublestack --template-body <path to the S3TwobucketCloudFormationTemplate.yml file>
 ```